Public order offences

 If someone is convicted in the District Court the maximum penalty is a class A fine and/or a term of imprisonment not exceeding 12 months.
 In relation to obstruction, the maximum penalty is a class C fine and/or a term of imprisonment of 6 months.

 The Criminal Justice Act 2006 has, as mentioned above, amended Section 19 of

 the Criminal Justice (Public Order) Act 1994 to include people providing

 emergency services.
 The Act creates new offences of assaulting or obstructing

 emergency service personnel, such as fire brigade personnel and ambulance

 crews, engaged in providing emergency services.
 It also covers those working in

 accident and emergency departments of hospitals.
 Further

-information on emergency health services in Ireland is available here.
+information on emergency health services is available here.